 The most important thing when it comes to propagating any plant is to do it in the growing season- spring is always best.
 As mentioned above, propagating Romeo is difficult.
 There are 4 ways you can try- separating offsets (if you’re lucky enough to get any), by leaves, beheading and seeds.

-All 4 methods are unreliable and have low success rate.
+All four methods are unreliable and have low success rate.
 You can watch a video I made on leaf propagation of Echeveria Romeo.

 Seeds can be purchased, but make sure you are buying from a reputable seller.
 If the seeds do germinate, it may take an extra long time to get any decent size plants (well over a year).
 But its a fun project a succulent enthusiast may enjoy.